-Step 2: Prepare Your Narrative Skeleton
+Step 2: Prepare Your Narrative Skeleton.

-‘Nothing is more intimidating than a blank page.
-To avoid feeling overwhelmed, you should always prepare a “narrative skeleton.”
-The skeleton is an outline for each section of the narrative and, if available, the scoring criteria.
+Nothing is more intimidating than a blank page.
+To avoid feeling overwhelmed, always prepare a “narrative skeleton.”
+This is an outline for each section of the narrative and, if available, the scoring criteria.

-Start by typing each narrative prompt into a blank document.By doing this, you are preparing the exact headers and subheaders that the funding agency wants to see in your narrative.
+Start by typing each narrative prompt into a blank document.By doing this, you’ll prepare the exact headers and subheaders that the funding agency wants to see in your narrative.